 Considerations for the Best Time to Apply Roundup

-Before using Roundup in your garden, make sure to check the weather forecast.
+Before using Roundup in your garden, check the weather forecast.
 So, before you apply Roundup, keep the following points in mind.

 - Choose a day that is dry and tranquil.

-- When the foliage is growing and green, which is normally in the summer and spring, this is the best time to apply.
+- This is the best time to apply when the foliage is growing and green, which is normally in the summer and spring.

 - Spraying when it is windy may cause damage to your target plants.

-- If it is pouring outdoors, do not spray, and if it rains within six hours, reapply the herbicide.
+- If it is pouring outdoors, do not spray; if it rains within six hours, reapply the herbicide.

 - Roundup should not be sprayed in extreme cold or heat.

 How soon can you spray Roundup before it rains?

 We recommend applying Roundup® Weed & Grass Killer products on dry, warm, wind-free days for the best results.
 But don’t worry if it’s about to rain; all of our products should dry and become rainfast within 30 minutes to 3 hours, with some drying even faster.